joescii/lift-ng/README.md

 }]);
 ```

+Note that messages sent prior to a page bootstrapping the Angular application will be queued up and released in order once the application is ready.
+The retry interval defaults to 100 milliseconds and can be configured in your Lift application's props files with the `net.liftmodules.ng.AngularActor.retryInterval` Int property.

 ### i18n Internationalization
 If your app doesn't require sophisticated internationalization capabilities (i.e., Java resource bundles will suffice), then you can inject your resource bundles as a service into your app.